CLARITY: Medical World Model for Guiding Treatment Decisions by Modeling Context-Aware Disease Trajectories in Latent Space: Experiment

+\textbf{Impact of Encoders.} As shown in Tab.~\ref{tab:encoder_baseline}, the choice of visual encoder substantially influences survival prediction performance.
+Encoders pretrained on natural images (e.g., DINOv2) exhibit limited transferability to longitudinal MRI modeling, yielding the lowest C-index (0.665).
+In contrast, medical-domain pretraining (MedSigLIP) improves both ranking accuracy and probability calibration, suggesting that domain-aligned representations better capture clinically relevant patterns.
+Further gains are observed when leveraging MRI-specific encoders (brainIAC\cite{tak2026generalizable} and MRI-CORE\cite{dong2025mri}), which consistently outperform natural and generic medical models.
+In particular, MRI-CORE achieves the best C-index (0.794) and lowest Brier score (0.162), indicating that modality-aligned pretraining combined with lightweight adaptation (LoRA) provides more discriminative and stable latent representations for downstream survival reasoning.

-\paragraph{Efficiency Comparison.} \cref{tab:efficiency} highlights the critical computational advantage of our latent-based dynamics.
-Diffusion-based approach is prohibitively expensive, requiring hundreds of sampling steps, which need up to 61.3 TFLOPs and 38.6 seconds for a \textit{single} simulation.
-In contrast, our latent-based predictor reduces computation to 4.21 TFLOPs (a $\sim$9-15$\times$ reduction) and achieves sub-second inference (0.341s).
-This efficiency gain is essential, making our Inverse Survival Evaluation computationally feasible even in a multi-iteration setting (\ie, $K$=3).
+\textbf{Comparison between Diffusion and Latent Representation.} Tab.~\ref{tab:efficiency_drift} highlights the dual advantages of our latent-based dynamics in both computational efficiency and feature fidelity.
+First, the diffusion-based approach is prohibitively expensive, requiring up to 61.3 TFLOPs and 38.6 seconds for a \textit{single} simulation.
+In contrast, our latent-based predictor reduces computation to 4.21 TFLOPs (an approximate 9--15$\times$ reduction) and achieves sub-second inference (0.341s).
+This efficiency gain is essential, making our Inverse Survival Evaluation computationally feasible even in a multi-iteration setting (\ie, $K=3$).
+Second, we quantify the fidelity loss incurred by the diffusion model's pixel-space detour (generation followed by re-encoding).
+Keeping the encoder and survival head identical to ensure a fair comparison, we measure the cosine distance to the ground-truth post-treatment latent.
+As shown in Tab.~\ref{tab:efficiency_drift}, diffusion-based reconstruction leads to nearly $2\times$ higher representation drift.
+This indicates that the intermediate pixel-generation step introduces substantial noise, whereas our direct latent prediction maintains the stability required for downstream survival evaluation.